nicolaswurtz/chordpro-php/README.md

 # chordproPHP

-A simple tool to parse & format ChordPro songs.
+A simple tool to parse & format [ChordPro|https://www.chordpro.org/] songs.

 It currently supports the following output formats :
 - HTML (verses contain blocks with embricated `span` for alignement of chords with lyrics)
 - JSON (verses are array of arrays of chords and lyrics for alignement purpose)
 - Plain text (chords are aligned with monospace text thanks to whitespaces)

+_I'm french, so there's probably a lot of mistakes, writing english is not always easy — je fais ce que je peux hein :P_

 ## Install